moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/community-contributors-workflows.md

 ## Bounties

+Issue bounties allow users to offer rewards for community issues.
+The terms of these bounties need to be discussed by all parties involved and are outside the remit of GitLab.
+GitLab will not take responsibility for any redemption or disagreements involving bounties.

-### Adding Bounties to issues
+### Adding bounties to issues

-To add a bounty to a GitLab community issue, please mention the releveant product manager.
+To add a bounty to a GitLab community issue, please mention the relevant product manager.
 They will assess whether the issue aligns with the GitLab product and, if appropriate, add the bounty label.
+Once the label has been added, the user offering the bounty should add any details of the reward to the issue as a comment.

+### Displaying issue with bounties

+To display all issues that have bounties assigned, use the filter in the issue search and look for the label "bounty".

+### Accepting a issue bounty

+To accept an issue bounty, mention the user(s) offering the bounty/bounties and discuss the terms.

+### Claiming a issue bounty

+When you have completed the bounty as per the discussed terms, mention the user offering the bounty and provide an update.
+Any payment, product, or services offered should be processed outside of the GitLab platform.

 ## Merge Requests